 Requesting Elevator Service

-If elevator is not responding when the lobby buttons are pushed; if possible, check to make sure someone has not switched the Run/Stop switch to "Stop", or turned Independent Service "On" before requesting service from Facilities Management.
-See below:
+- If the elevator is not responding when the lobby buttons are pushed; if possible, check to make sure someone has not switched the Run/Stop switch to "Stop", or turned Independent Service "On" before requesting service from Facilities Management (see image above).

 Elevator Myths & Fears